jun-xiao-mainlinestem/2026base/voice-control-robot/QUICKSTART.md

 - ✅ WebSocket shows "🟢 Connected"
 - ✅ Controller shows "Serial listening ON"
 - ✅ Voice commands appear in activity log
-- ✅ Robot responds to "forward" command
+- ✅ Robot responds to "move" command
 - ✅ Status updates when "stop" is said

 ---